2021 rank: 3

 Demographics—Get to Know Your Neighbors

 The median age in South Park Hill is 41.5 years old, and kids younger than 18 make up more than 20 percent of residents.
 It’s an educated community, with about 72 percent of the adult (25 and older) population holding bachelor’s degrees or higher.
 When it comes to housing, 86 percent of filled units are owner-occupied, and most (65 percent) households are families.
 The average household income is $133,190.

 How we got these numbers: We utilized the city’s official list of 78 neighborhoods (only 73 had enough data to be included), and ranked them using four variables: home prices, crime dataschool rankings, and an X factor score that accounts for things like access to open space, proximity to public transportation, and restaurant and shopping options.
 For more on our methodology, return to the main page.

 Eat & Drink

 Folks of all ages call South Park Hill home, but kids here have it especially good.
-They can get messy during Art Garage’s creative classes; expend some extra energy at Dardano’s School of Gymnastics, Inc.; or indulge in the tea party of their dreams at Wands and Wishes.
-(While you’re in the ’hood, make an appointment to get your kiddo a much-needed haircut—in an airplane seat—at Little B’s.)
+They can get messy during Art Garage’s creative classes or expend some extra energy at Dardano’s School of Gymnastics, Inc. While you’re in the ’hood, make an appointment for your kiddo to get a much-needed haircut—in an airplane seat—at Little B’s.